Danziger/CarND-T1-P3-Behavioral-Cloning/WRITEUP.md

 learning rate have been reduced from the default `0.001` to `0.0005` (half the default) by trial and error as we will see later.

-Also, the L2 regularization param has also been adjusted by trial and error (`model.py:78-88`).
+Also, the L2 regularization parameter has also been adjusted by trial and error (`model.py:78-88`).

 #### 4. Appropriate training data